SINTEF-9012/madt-mlagents/README.md

 The technologies that will use are: `autogen`, `ollama`, `docker` and `python`.
 Neo4j will be used as a database but in the future will be supported every type of graph database.

+The main goal of the project is to have a system with two agents:
+* Coder; generates cypher queries and will explain the results in a natural language (English)
+* Executor; runs the cypher queries and return the result to the coder

 # Starting the project
 To start a demo for the project you will need docker service running:
 ```bash